 You may, for example, choose to save on shipping costs by shipping light packages with the USPS and heavy packages with UPS.
 Or you may ship everything through the USPS, with the exception of expedited shipments, which you send through FedEx.
 It all depends on your business model, your average order weight, and your shipping destinations.

-If you need any help in configuring the plugins then feel free to contact our customer support.
-They will help you out and should get you started with shipping.
+If you need any help in configuring the plugin or app then feel free to contact our customer support.
+They will help you out and should get you started with FedEx shipping.